coqlover/seaverify/README.md

 ## Non-features

-I only support i64 and u64, and everything is considered a u64, so can't be negative.
+This tool only supports u64, so right now values can't be negative.

 Same for everything specific to solana, I need to dive deep into anchor and the sealevel to make sure the way my library model the behavior of solana objects is correct.